Skip to main content

 To support this requirement, the Commission’s AI Office is developing a voluntary Code of Practice on the marking and labelling of AI-generated content.
 This Code aims to provide organisations with practical guidance on complying with these transparency rules.
 A second draft was published in March, with the final version expected by mid-2026.
 Although voluntary, the Code is likely to become the benchmark against which regulators will assess compliance in practice.

-Whichever date prevails, it is not far off, and implementing the technical requirements will take time and effort.
-While existing AI systems may receive a limited extension, new generative AI products launched after 2 August 2026 will need to comply from day one.
+Key takeaway: The grace period, where it applies, is short, while implementing the technical requirements will take time and effort.
+Also, while existing AI systems receive a limited extension, new Gen AI products launched after 2 August 2026 will need to comply from day one.
 Organisations should therefore treat content marking as an active priority and integrate compliance deadlines into their go-to-market plans.

 A new ban on AI-generated intimate imagery without consent